 |Projected Job Growth (2016-2026)*||6% (for music directors and composers)|

 |Median Annual Salary (May 2018)*||$49,630 (for music directors and composers)|

 Music Producer Job Description

 Music producers oversee the development of songs.
 They ensure that musicians' and investors' visions for a song are fulfilled in terms of vocals, sound effects and instrumental arrangements.
 Technical skills are necessary to operate soundboards, playback tracks and utilize requisite computer software to edit sound.
 Management duties involve booking compatible background vocalists and/or session musicians, coordinating studio time and hiring sound engineers to mix and master final recordings.

-A music producer also must interact well with others to ensure that everyone involved with a track or album shares a vision for success.
+A music producer also must interact well with others to make sure everyone shares the same vision for success.
 They should also have the ability to articulate complex musical concepts in simple terms and tactfully resolve creative differences.

-There is no formal education requirement for music producers, but O*Net Online reported as of 2012 that most people in this position have some college background if not a degree (www.onetonline.org).
+There is no formal education requirement for music producers, but O*NET OnLine reported as of 2019 that most people in this position have at least taken some college courses, if not earned a degree.
 A background in audio production can give producers a marked advantage when dealing with sound engineers.
-Additionally, study of music theory can be useful when coordinating style, lyrics and instrumental as well as vocal arrangements.
+Additionally, the study of music theory can be useful when coordinating style, lyrics, instruments and vocal arrangements.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) expected jobs for music directors and composers to grow at the slower-than-average rate of 5% from 2012-2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) expects jobs for music directors and composers to grow at an average rate of 6% from 2016-2026 (www.bls.gov).
 Competition among prospective producers is expected to be strong; those with above-average talent should have the best job prospects.
-In 2013, the BLS reported that the mean annual salary of music directors and composers, including producers, was $54,560.
+In 2018, the BLS reported that the median annual salary of music directors and composers, including producers, was $49,630.